Any other questions?

 5. Are these things really safe ?

-We use only ESTES rockets and supplies.
-ESTES boasts over 40 years of safe model rocketry when following the guidelines set by the National Association of Rocketry .
+ESTES boasts over 45 years (300. million launches) of safe model rocketry when following the guidelines set by the National Association of Rocketry .
 My greatest concern is the launch rod itself.
 We’ve all heard the, “You’ll poke your eye out!” warning.
 Don’t forget to keep the safety cap on the rod until launch.

-7. What do I do with unused engines and igniters ?
+7. What do I do with unused engines and igniters / starters?

 If you want to discard them, soak in water first.
 To keep them for later launches it is important to keep them dry (a zip-lock bag works fine).
 Store them in a nonflammable cabinet.

-8. Do I have to use the Helping Kids Reach for the Stars press release ?
+8. Do I have to use the press release and video?

 No, they are there to make it easier for you.
 You are welcome to write your own.
 Remember, it is important that your sponsor gets the recognition they deserve, especially if you want them to fund your program next year.